 Oregon Opportunity Grant

-All Oregon resident undergraduate students applying for financial aid will be considered for the Oregon Opportunity Grant awarded by the Office of Student Access and Completion .
+All Oregon resident undergraduate students applying for financial aid will be considered for the Oregon Opportunity Grant awarded by the State of Oregon's Office of Student Access and Completion (OSAC).
 Awards are based upon financial need.
 Details about eligibility can be found at www.oregonstudentaid.gov.
 Awards are renewable for up to 12 terms provided satisfactory academic progress and financial need continue each academic year.
 Oregon students apply for this grant by completing the FAFSA, or, if not eligible to complete the FAFSA, the Oregon Student Aid Application (ORSAA).
+The ORSAA can be found at www.oregonstudentaid.gov.

 This grant provides up to $4,000 per year to graduate and undergraduate students who intend to teach full-time as a highly qualified teacher in high-need subject areas for at least four years at schools that serve students from low-income families.
-Graduate students are eligible for up to $4,000 per year ($8,000 total).
-Undergraduate students may receive up to $16,000 for undergraduate study and/or up to $8,000 for graduate study.
+Graduate students may receive up to $8,000 for graduate study.
+Undergraduate students may receive up to $16,000 for undergraduate study.
 Part-time students are eligible, but the maximum grant will be reduced.
-Student apply for this grant by completing the FAFSA.
+Students apply for this grant by completing the FAFSA.

 Important Notice: If TEACH Grant recipients fail to complete the four-year teaching obligation, they must repay the grant with interest under the Federal Direct Loan program.